Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Preliminaries

 and $w\notin\overline{L}(M)$ if and only if

-As mentioned earlier, the ``there exists no accepting path" condition is the dual of the ``there exists at least one accepting path" condition, based on which the complexity class ${\rm coNTIME}[t(n)]$ is defined.
+As already noted, the ``there exists no accepting path" condition is dual to the ``there exists at least one accepting path" condition, on the basis of which we define the complexity class ${\rm coNTIME}[t(n)]$.

-\begin{definition}[``there exists no accepting path" condition] The set of languages decided by nondeterministic Turing machines within time $t(n)$ by the condition of ``there exists no accepting path" is denoted by ${\rm coNTIME}[t(n)]$.
+\begin{definition}[``there exists no accepting path" condition] The set of languages decided by nondeterministic Turing machines within time $t(n)$ under the ``there exists no accepting path" condition is denoted by ${\rm coNTIME}[t(n)]$.
 Thus, \end{definition}

-In fact, we can define the complexity class ${\rm co}\mathcal{NP}$ in an equivalent way using polynomial-time deterministic Turing machines as verifiers and ``for all" witnesses, given as follows:
+Equivalently, the complexity class ${\rm co}\mathcal{NP}$ may be defined via polynomial-time deterministic Turing machines acting as verifiers with universal quantifiers over witnesses:

 \begin{definition}[\cite{AB09}, Definition 2.20] For every $L\subseteq\{0,1\}^*$, we say that $L\in{\rm co}\mathcal{NP}$ if there exists a polynomial $p(n)$ and a deterministic polynomial-time Turing machine $M$ such that for every $x\in\{0,1\}^*$, \end{definition}